 Selamat tinggal – Goodbye

 Berapa harganya ini? – How much Is This?

 Di mana tandas? – Where’s the toilet

 The currency in Malaysia is the Ringgit and the current exchange rate is around $1.00 to 3.5MRT.
 The currency is available outside of the country but exchange rates can be unfavourable.
 Our recommendation is to bring a few hundred dollars to change at your entry point to get you started.
-ATM’s can found throughout the country but become scare in rural areas and all major credit cards are accepted although, again, reliability does vary once you get into the rural areas.
-In summary always bring cash when heading out of the big cities.
+ATM’s can found throughout the country but become scarce in rural areas and all major credit cards are accepted although, again, reliability does vary once you get into the rural areas.
+In summary, always bring cash when heading out of the big cities.

 To give you an idea of costs we have provided some examples of basic living costs in Maleka (they vary slightly from region to region);